 A further Investigator view was issued, which noted time limits had been considered, but no evidence had been presented to indicate the complaint had been referred to us too late.
 The view also provided further elaboration on several points the initial findings touched upon.
-At the same time, further information was requested from Mr T including whether any of the existing pensions he transferred to his SIPP contained guaranteed benefits and if any other claims had been made in respect of his loss.
-Mr T's representative confirmed compensation had not been sought elsewhere.
-It's since been confirmed that the existing pensions Mr T transferred to Options did not include any guaranteed benefits.
+At the same time, further information was requested from Mr J including whether any of the three pensions Mr J transferred to his SIPP contained guaranteed benefits.
+Mr J's representative attempted to obtain this information from the ceding scheme providers.
+Evidence has been provided to confirm one of the plans contained no guaranteed benefits, but it's not clear whether the other two did.